 Your baby’s wake times will increase from 6 to 8 months old, and the third nap is typically dropped at this age.
 The range between 6 to 8 months is a big one for babies, so make sure to observe your little one closely to determine whether he is ready for two naps instead of three.
 In general, babies would need 2-3 hours of daytime sleep at this age, and with the average wake windows being between 2-3 hours long, both a six-month-old and a seven-month-old would have slightly different schedules.

 For instance, a six-month-old normally has three naps in the day while a seven-month-old may only have two.
-So if you notice that your baby becomes easily tired after a few hours of activity and seems bored more often than before throughout the day, then it might be time to drop that third nap.
+So if you notice that your baby becomes easily tired after a few hours of activity and seems bored more often than before throughout each nap of the day, then it might be time to drop that third nap.